pbetkier/add-issue-id-hook/README.md

 #### AddIssueIdHook:
  - prepends issue id from branch name to commit message
  - prepends first matching issue id to commit message if multiple ids in branch name exist
+ - prepends issue id to commit message when message contains a different issue id
  - doesnt modify commit message if issue id not in branch name
- - doesnt modify commit message if it already starts with issue id
+ - doesnt modify commit message if it already contains this issue id
  - doesnt modify commit message if in detached HEAD state
  - supports aborting a commit by providing an empty message
  - supports aborting a commit by exiting from editor without making changes

 ## Installation
 1. Copy ``commit-msg`` file into ``.git/hooks/`` directory of your project's repository.
-1. Open the newly created copy of ``commit-msg`` file and set ``project`` variable according to your project's name in JIRA.
 1. Make sure the ``commit-msg`` file has execution mode flag set (``chmod +x commit-msg``).

 This plugin requires having Python 2.7 installed (comes pre-installed on OS X and Ubuntu).